 IDST 120 Symmetry, Shape, and Space 3 cr.
 What is the Golden Ratio and how do artists and scientists use it?
+This interdisciplinary course is a scientists use it?
 This interdisciplinary course is a survey of geometrical topics in mathematics and our world, focusing on problem solving and the connections between mathematics and culture.
-For example, is our social order influenced bv mathematics or spatial awareness?
-A selection of introductory topics will be covered from among these: Euclidian geometry; mathematics and social satire; ruler-and-compass constructions: tessellations: symmetries in two dimensions; and perhaps more as time permits.
+For example, is our social order influenced by mathematics or spatial awareness?
+A selection of introductory topics will be covered from among these: Euclidian geometry; mathematics and social satire; ruler-and-compass constructions; tessellations; symmetries in two dimensions; and perhaps more as time permits.
 The course format emphasizes guided exploration and critical thinking; students will be required to demonstrate an understanding of the material through journal writing and reports.
 A mathematics text and a novel are used to introduce concepts and related themes.
 This course has been designated as a writing-intensive course.
 Listed as MATH-120 and IDST-120.